zepben/edith-sdk/README.md

 allocation is for UP5 to receive name "A", UP2 to receive name "B", and UP3 to receive name "C".
 UP1 and UP4 would not be modified in this case.

 The `seed` parameter is used to seed the pseudorandom number generator, making the random allocations reproducible.
-An example is provided in the above "Usage" section.

 ## Line Weakener ##